omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 -Some combinations of size of population and isolated places has an influence of low income Prediction.

-- High percentage of retired workers is sometime a sign for higher median income (probably because people move to specific areas after retirement)
+-High percentage of retired workers is sometime a sign for higher median income (probably because people move to specific areas after retirement)

--Number of people with disabilities has some influence to predict an areas with lower incomes.
+-The number of people with disabilities has some influence to predict an areas with lower incomes.